Wally Fawkes: As a cartoonist

 Fawkes also produced political cartoons for The Spectator with George Melly as his author.
 The two also contributed occasionally to Private Eye and, beginning in 1962, to the New Statesman.
 Despite producing larger political cartoons for the Daily Mail, his future role as Illingworth's successor as lead cartoonist was threatened by the paper's preference for the work of Gerald Scarfe.
 Fawkes therefore began submitting work to other publications, and he began contributing political cartoons to The Observer.
 At The Observer he fell foul of the readership when readers complained that some of his cartoons about the British royalty were "grossly discourteous to the Queen".
 In 1967 Scarfe left the Mail and Fawkes' position at the paper became more secure, and in 1968 he stopped writing for The Observer to focus solely on the Mail.

 Fawkes became the Daily Mail's political cartoonist when Illingworth retired in 1969.
 That year he also replaced Illingworth as political cartoonist of Punch.
 In 1971, the Daily Mail absorbed the Daily Sketch, and the role of transforming the old paper from a broadsheet into a tabloid fell to the old Sketch editor Sir David English, who gave the role of political cartoonist to Stan McMurtry and Fawkes was dropped from his old role.
 Fawkes returned to The Observer in 1971 and continued to work for Punch.
 After Flook was cancelled in 1985, Fawkes worked briefly for Today and then served a short stint at the London Daily News.
 During the 1980s he continued to contribute to Punch and Private Eye, and for The Observer he drew a pocket cartoon named "mini-Trog".
 In 1996 he left The Observer and joined The Sunday Telegraph, where he remained until failing eyesight forced him to retire in 2005.

 In 2013 his work was celebrated with an exhibition at the Cartoon Museum of London.

 Personal life

 In 1949 Fawkes married the journalist Sandy Fawkes, who later became known for surviving an affair with the American serial killer Paul John Knowles.
-They had four children together, one of whom died of SIDS.
-In 1965, he married Susan Clifford and they had two children.
+They had four children together, one of whom died of SIDS (cot death).
+In 1965, he married Susan Clifford – daughter of the Australian composer Hubert Clifford – and they had two children.

 Fawkes died in London on 1 March 2023, at age 98, following a short illness.